Saying "No" To Prostate Cancer Treatment?

 My brother-in-law was recently diagnosed with early prostate cancer.
-Instead of the surgery his doctors advised, he has decided on “watchful waiting” – i.e., no treatment at all.
+He has decided on “watchful waiting” – i.e., no treatment at all.
 Does this make sense?
 The whole family is freaked.

 Prostate cancer is typically a slow-growing cancer.
-According to the National Cancer Institute, 98.2 percent of affected men survived for at least five years, and 63 percent survive more than 10 years.
-If the cancer is detected before it has spread to other organs, the five-year “relative survival rate" – that is, the survival of early-detection prostate cancer patients as compared to those who don’t have the disease – is 100 percent.
+According to the National Cancer Institute, 98.2 percent of affected men survived for at least five years between 2008 and 2014.
+If the cancer is detected before it has spread to other organs, the five-year “relative survival rate” – the survival of men with early prostate cancer compared to men who don’t have the disease – is 100 percent.
 In other words, those patients have no increased risk of dying during that five-year period.
 An estimated 164,690 new cases of prostate cancer were diagnosed in the United States in 2018.

-That may begin to change.
-A 15-year study published in the July 19, 2012 issue of the New England Journal of Medicine found that prostate cancer survival rates were the same whether men with early-stage disease were randomly assigned to have surgery or to a "watchful waiting" group.
-Over the 15 years that they were followed, a total of 52 men (about 7 percent of the 731 who participated) died of their cancer, but the researchers reported that there was no statistical difference between the two groups.
+Even earlier, results of a 15-year study published in the New England Journal of Medicine in July 2012 showed that prostate cancer survival rates were the same whether men with early-stage disease were randomly assigned to surgery or to a watchful waiting group.
+Over the 15 years, 52 men (about seven percent of the 731 who participated) died of their cancer, but the researchers reported that there was no statistical difference between the two groups.
 (Some of the men in the study died from other causes, but here, too there was no statistical difference between the two groups.)
 The men who had surgery had no survival advantage over those in the watchful waiting group.

 Andrew Weil, M.D.